 The initiative was launched back in 1996 by the Southwark Council and RIBA Competitions, with the Arup Group ending up submitting the winning design.

-Because of the fact that the “Port of London Authority” had granted a license to the City of London and the Southwark Council, such an act wasn’t necessary.
+Because the “Port of London Authority” had granted a license to the City of London and the Southwark Council, such an act wasn’t necessary.

 10. Construction started in 1998